Innovate & Cultivate Fund

 Awarded up to £10,000 to run a social prescribing service to help older people stay independent in their communities.

 Awarded up to £3,900 to run a community led drop-in and activities project for over 60s.

 Awarded up to £10,000 to run a pilot Bobby Scheme to support families and children who have been victims of crime to help them recover from the trauma.

 East Leightonstone PCC

-Awarded up to £10,000 to provide 2-3 additional youth cafes for young people to spend time after school and access pastoral support from trained volunteers.
+Awarded up to £10,000 to employ a part time outreach worker for youth cafes where young people can spend time after school and access pastoral support from trained volunteers.

 Cambridge Women's Resource Centre

 ‘Birth as a medium 4 change’